Tummy Tuck (Abdominoplasty) Fayetteville

 The abdominoplasty procedure varies from patient to patient depending upon the specific situation of each patient.
 In some patients, there is redundant tissue only in the lower abdomen below the belly button.
 In these patients, a “mini” abdominoplasty may be an option.
 Some patients have redundant tissue above and below the belly button, and those patients are treated with a full abdominoplasty.
 A full abdominoplasty treats the adipose and skin above and below the umbilicus (belly button).
 The incisions for both procedures are placed in the “bikini line” so that the scars are concealed by under clothing or a bathing suit.

 The design and position of the abdominoplasty incision is determined based on the patients preference.
 A more linear (straight) incision is chosen by some patients, but most chose a curvilinear (curved) abdominoplasty incision shaped like a smile.
 The curvilinear (curved) abdominoplasty incision is designed so that bathing suits cut high on the sides will usually conceal the scars.
 The full abdominoplasty procedure also has a circular incision around the umbilicus (belly button).
-This incision places the umbilicus (belly button) to be in the same position after surgery, and also allows the surgeon to remove any sagging as well.
+This incision places the umbilicus (belly button) to be in the same position after surgery, and also allows the Plastic surgeon to remove any sagging as well.

 Anesthesia used for abodominoplasty can be “general” or a combination type of anesthesia.
 The anesthesia preferred by Dr. Herring for abdominoplasty is very similar to the anesthesia that is used for liposuction, which is a combination type anesthesia.
 Combination anesthesia uses sedation and local anesthesia together which has a number of advantages for the patient.